-The research interests of our team are broad and varied within the realm of evolutionary biology, using field manipulation experiments combined with laboratory experiments, as well as observations of natural variation, to determine the impact of environmental stressors on organismal fitness.
+The research interests of the Mills Research Team are broad and varied within the realm of evolutionary biology, but use mainly field manipulation experiments combined with laboratory experiments, as well as observations of natural variation, to determine the impact of environmental stressors on organismal fitness.

 We have five main research areas:

 - Effects of environmental change on coral reef organisms.
 We investigate how both climate change (anemone bleaching) and anthropogenic stressors (motorboat-noise, tourism and Artificial Light at Night - ALAN) affect behaviour, stress hormones, reproductive hormones and metabolic rate in reef fish and whether they show the capacity for habituation.
 Model species include anemonefish and the cleaner-client interaction.

 - COTS research.
 We are looking into the trade offs between reproduction and immunity in the crown-of-thorns seastar, Acanthaster planci, and injection methods using natural substances to control their outbreak.

 We belong to the research laboratory of CRIOBE which is based on the island of Moorea in French Polynesia which has immediate access to both fringing and barrier reefs, and from where we can visit all the other high islands and atolls in the region, such as Mataiva atoll shown below.
 Our research group has just installed a new aquarium facility for rearing clownfish larvae to adulthood and for which we are very proud!

 USR 3278 CRIOBE CNRS-EPHE

 Centre de Recherche Insulaire et Observatoire de l'Environnement (CRIOBE)